 ATP has an exclusive license to innovative torrefaction technology developed by North Carolina State University (NCSU).
 This process cost-effectively converts cellulosic biomass, like wood chips and bio-crops, into a substance, which can be used as a clean and renewable coal substitute; as a superior feedstock from which to make stronger, more energy dense and water repellent energy pellets; and as a superior feedstock from which to make cellulosic ethanol, using gasification methods.

 Mr. James says, "We have had very strong, global interest in our

 machines, as our torrefaction process is believed to be among the most

 cost-effective in the world.”
 In addition to producing and selling

 torrefaction equipment, ATP intends to develop and operate a few

-torrefaction processing plants, on a global basis, in conjunction with key strategic
+torrefaction-based processing plants, in conjunction with key strategic

-ATP has also become involved in the planting and
+ATP also intends to become involved in the planting and

 harvesting of high-density bio-crops, which can be treated by its

 torrefaction process.
 ATP can also produce a biochar, for soil enhancement purposes, and a